|Abbotsford||(604) 625-1150 / firstname.lastname@example.org||Send Inquiry|

 The Diploma in International Business utilizes a collaborative learning environment and peer-to-peer learning techniques.
 Students will work towards the ultimate program goal of product development in the international environment.

 Each course addresses essential topics within the context of global business.
 The curriculum ranges from macro issues involving the global economy to pragmatic topics such as the trade and transport of global commodities.
-The program is currently offered through in-class and LIVE online formats.

 Accredited Partnership with FITT

 This program is accredited by Forum for International Trade Training (FITT).
 Ashton graduates can apply to transfer their credits directly to FITT and complete the required assessment(s) in order to receive FITT Diploma in International Trade.

 - High school graduates and 19 years or older at the start of the applicant’s program or course; and

 - Proficient in English (please see policy 1002).

 For more details, please see related Admissions Policy.